kablamo/HTTP-Request-AsCurl/README.md

 HTTP::Request::AsCurl - Generate a curl command from an HTTP::Request object.

 # SYNOPSIS

     use HTTP::Request::Common;
-    use HTTP::Request::AsCurl;
+    use HTTP::Request::AsCurl qw/as_curl/;

     my $request = POST('api.earth.defense/weapon1', {
         target => 'mothership',
         when   => 'now'
     });

-    say join "\n", $request->as_curl;
+    system as_curl($request);

+    print as_curl($request, pretty => 1, newline => "\n", shell => 'bourne');
+    # curl \
+    # --request POST api.earth.defense/weapon1 \
-    # curl --dump-header - -XPOST "api.earth.defense/weapon1" \
+    # --dump-header - \
-    # --data 'target=mothership' \
+    # --data target=mothership \
-    # --data 'when=now
+    # --data when=now

 # DESCRIPTION

-This module is a bit naughty because it injects an as\_curl() method into the HTTP::Request namespace.
-I use it for debugging REST APIs.
-Perhaps that makes it ok.
+This module converts an HTTP::Request object to a curl command.
+It can be used for debugging REST APIs.

-This module also handles headers and basic authentication.
+It handles headers and basic authentication.

+# METHODS

+## as\_curl($request, %params)

+Accepts an HTTP::Request object and converts it to a curl command.
+If there are no `%params`, `as_curl()` returns the cmd as an array suitable for being passed to system().

+If there are `%params`, `as_curl()` returns a formatted string.
+The string's format defaults to using "\\n" for newlines and escaping the curl command using bourne shell rules unless you are on a win32 system in which case it defaults to using win32 cmd.exe escaping rules.

+Available params are as follows

+    newline: defaults to "\n"
+    shell:   currently available options are 'bourne' and 'win32'

 # LICENSE